 Douyin is TikTok’s namesake in China.
-It’s a wildly popular short video app with over 400 million active daily users.
-That’s a number equal to the European Union’s entire population.
+It’s a wildly popular short video app with over 600 million active daily users.
+That’s half of China’s population.

 Unlike TikTok, Douyin has clear e-commerce integration.
 Douyin users can click links within each short video and complete purchases inside the app.
 This makes Douyin a potential sales channel, well suited to impulse purchases.